intelliot/rippled/Builds/XCode/README.md

 ### Build Google Protocol Buffers Compiler

-Building rippled on osx requires `protoc` version 2.5.x or 2.6.x (later versions do not work with rippled at this time).
+Building rippled on macOS requires `protoc` version 2.5.x or 2.6.x (later versions do not work with rippled at this time).

 Download [this](https://github.com/google/protobuf/releases/download/v2.6.1/protobuf-2.6.1.tar.bz2)